prithvitewatia/MorganStanley2/BankingSystem/README.md

+### Banking System

-This repo contains some failing tests
+This repo contains solution to morgan stanley challenge on banking system problem on hackerrank